Bed Rot Is Gross But So Is Life

 ADVERTISEMENT

-But perhaps the need comes less from the huge generational differences in our behavior and more from the fact that on modern social media like TikTok, you see so much of normal life being described in ways that wind people up.
+But perhaps the need comes less from the huge generational differences in our behaviour and from the fact that on modern social media like TikTok, you see so much of 'normal' life being described in ways that wind people up.

 Bed rot sounds gross but the experience of life is gross.
-The reaction to the phrase says more about what we project onto the idea of resting even in non-aesthetic ways: that it is a moral failing to be a bit gross.
+The reaction to the phrase says more about what we project onto the idea of resting even in the non-aesthetic ways: a lack of hygiene, an example of laziness, that it is a moral failing to be a bit gross.

 It’s not; it’s just life — as is rest, surrendering to the Netflix algorithm or accidentally finishing a tube of Pringles.
 Tuning out is neither morally good nor morally bad.